The 2018 marketing trend roundup

 In recent years little has been able to slow the seemingly exponential rise in influencer marketing.
-Looking back at 2017 alone, Digiday has suggested that an increase in data around influencer marketing has led marketers to place ever more trust in its value.
-It is also suggested that marketers are now using influencer marketing beyond social media platforms, for example in ‘podcast promotions, e-commerce advertising and even TV commercials.’
+Looking back at 2017 alone, Digiday has seen a large increase in data around influencer marketing.
+This has led marketers to place ever more trust in its value.
+It is also suggested that marketers are now using influencer marketing beyond social media platforms.
+For example in ‘podcast promotions, e-commerce advertising and even TV commercials.’

 Yet the Forbes Agency Council, a prestigious ‘invitation-only organization for senior-level executives in successful public relations, media strategy, creative and advertising agencies,’ has suggested that 2018 could be the year influencer marketing begins to wane.
 According to Craig Greiwe, a member of the Council, ‘brands pour millions of dollars into influencers now, but by and large they’re either not measuring or not seeing the results they could get from alternative marketing spends.’

 Writing in an article published on Forbes only a few weeks ago, Greiwe believes that in 2018 ‘[influencer marketing] will collapse as brands zero in on a few select individuals who drive results or move to organic grassroots promotion, and away from high-cost, middle-tier influencers who drive awareness but little ROI.’

 3. GDPR poses challenges